Waiting List Policies

 Apartment Offer Process

-- Determining Housing Vacancies The Leasing and Relocation Office will not know until mid-November how many vacancies there will be for Winter/Spring entry but statistically there have been very few.
+- Determining Housing Vacancies The Housing and Relocation office will not know until mid-November how many vacancies there will be for Winter/Spring entry but statistically there have been very few.
 Once the number of vacancies for Winter/Spring is known, Housing will begin contacting applicants and fill all apartments as quickly as possible.
-Housing will not know how many vacancies there will be for Summer/Fall entry until the end of April and will begin contacting applicants around the first part of May for apartment assignments and will attempt to have all apartments assigned by June 15th for Swiss Tower.
+Housing will not know how many vacancies there will be for Summer/Fall entry until the end of May and will begin contacting WH applicants around the end of May/first part of June for apartment assignments and will attempt to have all apartments assigned by July 15th .
 While there will be more vacancies for Summer/Fall than there are for Winter/Spring, it may not be possible to accommodate everyone with an apartment.

 - Offer Process: When an apartment becomes available, efforts will be made to contact the applicant over a period of 36 hours.
 Contact will be made via e-mail.
 An applicant has 36 hours from the time that the apartment offer email was sent to respond to the offer of an apartment.
 If the applicant has not responded by the deadline, the next applicant on the appropriate waiting list will be contacted.
 3. Offer Refusal: An applicant may refuse the apartment offered and still maintain their current position on the appropriate waiting list.
 However, three apartment refusals will result in removal from the waiting list.
 Waiting list positions are not transferable.